 It used to be “normal” to put kids up the chimney but it didn’t make it right.

 All rules are made up.
-Are you living by rules that fit your values?
+So the question is, are you living by rules that fit your values and what matters most to you?
 Are you living the life you want or living someone else’s life?
+Are you working on your own terms or by those dictated as the status quo by others?

-It is especially important to give this some thought at midlife, and beyond, as often it is these things that are getting in the way of the life and results you really want at this satge of life.
+It is especially important to give this some thought at midlife, and beyond, as often it is these things that are getting in the way of the life, work and results you really want at this time of life, and for the next chapter of your life.

 Here is my point: